adammarcwilliams/adammarcwilliams.github.io/_posts/2017-3-2-Painting-Interactive-VR-Experiences-Tiltbrush-Unity.md

 This is a bug I still need to fix but I will probably solve it by adding some sort of a cooling off period to the button so it can't be triggered repeatedly within milliseconds of each collide.

-And here is the results...
+And here are the results...

 <iframe width="640" height="360" src="https://www.youtube.com/embed/IkXbWpx-4us?rel=0" frameborder="0" allowfullscreen></iframe>